Where and when: Caprivi Strip, Namibia and Chobe National Park, Botswana, September 2025

 There is a little bit of a drama – over on the far side, there are a couple of warthogs.
 Walking toward the lions, totally unaware of the predators lying around just ahead.

 The lead lioness spots the warthogs and moves towards them – just a little.
 She looks tempted, it would be a nice early dinner.
 But she cannot take down a warthog on her own.
 She looks back at the rest of her pride, and they are not keen to join her.
-Our guide explains thay this pride had a kills just a few days ago, so they are not really in the mood for hunting.
+Our guide explains thay this pride had a kill just a few days ago, so they are not really in the mood for hunting at present.

 The sun is starting to set, so we head back.
 The park has the most spectacular sunset in store for us.